 - Electronic devices (including but not limited to- cell phones, iPod's, iPad's, tablets, MP-3 players, Smartwatches, bluetooth accessible headphones, gaming systems) must be passed in to an Anchor Academy staff upon entry into the school building. - Electronic devices will be secured in a locked cabinet only accessible by Anchor Academy staff. - Students may request to check or utilize their electronic device throughout the school day by completing a check-in note. - Access to electronic devices will be permitted at the discretion of Anchor Academy staff. - A designated area for a student to utilize their electronic device will be determined by an Anchor Academy staff. - Students are not permitted to utilize their electronic devices outside. - Students must be in a designated area with an Anchor Academy staff when utilizing their electronic devices.
-No other students are permitted to be in the area. - Only one student is permitted to access their electronic device at a time during school hours. - Students are not permitted to utilize the camera function on any electronic device at Anchor Academy. - Access to electronic devices is not permitted during meal times. - Electronic devices are not permitted off campus during school hours. - Students understand that checking or accessing electronic devices during school hours is a privilege not a right. - Repeated violations of any of the expectations noted above will result in students being ineligible to check or access an electronic device during school hours.
+No other students are permitted to be in the area. - Only one student is permitted to access their electronic device at a time during school hours.

+- Students are not permitted to utilize the camera function on any electronic device at Anchor Academy. - Access to electronic devices is not permitted during meal times. - Electronic devices are not permitted off campus during school hours. - Students understand that checking or accessing electronic devices during school hours is a privilege not a right. - Anchor Academy reserves the right to prohibit students from bringing electronic devices into the school building after repeated violations of the Electronic Device Policy. - Repeated violations of any of the expectations noted above will result in students being ineligible to check or access an electronic device during school hours.
 Anchor Academy maintains the right to only return electronic devices to parents/guardians if procedure violations occur.